ZaneH/anki-deck-generator/README.md

 # Anki Deck Generator

-[Anki](https://github.com/ankitects/anki) is the most popular flash card program I could find.
+[Anki](https://github.com/ankitects/anki) is the most popular flash card program out there.
-The public decks I've come across vary in quality and making your own is quite the rage.
+The public decks I've come across vary in quality and making your own is all the rage.

-This script takes a list of English words, translates them using Google Translate, generates an audio file of the word/phrase being pronounced and then puts it into an Anki deck.
+This script takes a list of English words, translates them using Google Translate, generates an audio file of the word/phrase being pronounced in the target language and then puts it all into an Anki deck.

 ## Prerequisites